Sylvia Hatchell: USA Basketball

-Hatchell was the assistant coach of the team representing the US at the World University Games held in Edmonton, Canada in July 1983.
+Hatchell was the assistant coach of the team representing the USA at the World University Games held in Edmonton, Canada in July 1983.
 The first game against Hong Kong was a mismatch—the USA team would outscore their opponents by triple digits, 134–23.
 Joyce Walker's 26 points alone were more than the entire Hong Kong team.
 The next two games against France and West Germany were closer, but the USA still won by 16 and 15 points respectively.
 The USA team faced Romania and lost by 14 points 85–71.
 The next opponent was Yugoslavia, which the USA needed to win to stay in medal contention.
 The game was close, but the USA won by a single point 86–85 to head to a rematch with Romania for the gold medal.
 The Romanian team started out strong, and held a six-point lead at halftime.
 The USA team came back, out scoring their opponents 47–19 in the second half, and won the game, earning the gold medal.
 Walker was the leading scorer for the US with 13.8 points per game, but Deborah Temple Lee was close behind with 13.5 points per game.

 Hatchell was the assistant coach of the team representing the US at the World University Games held in Kobe, Japan in July 1985.
 The team won their three preliminary games with ease, beating the People's Republic of Korea, Yugoslavia and Great Britain by more than 25 points each.
 Their next game, against China, was much closer, but the USA team had balanced scoring, with five players in double figures for points, and won 83–78.
 The USA team played Canada in the semifinal, and again had five players with double-digit scoring, winning 85–61 to advance to the gold medal game against the USSR.
 The USA fell behind by as much as 18 points in the second half.
 They attempted a comeback, and cut the margin, but the USSR hit almost 55% of their shots and went on to claim the gold medal 87–81.
 The USA received the silver medal.
 Katrina McClain was the leading scorer and rebounder for the USA team with 17.3 points and 7.7 rebounds per game.